 Summers have officially arrived, and every part of your car now demands extreme caution and care.
-Those faster-diminishing fluids, drying car components, glass windows cracking and corrosion in steel zone of the car can get unmanageable.
+Those faster-diminishing fluids, drying car components, glass windows cracking, and corrosion in the steel zone of the car can get unmanageable.

-1. Keep a check on coolant system –
+1. Keep a check on the coolant system –

 In summers, keeping the car cool is crucial.
 The level of coolant fluid, coolant reservoir, and state of hoses need extra attention and inspection and should be checked after every few weeks.
-Also, check the hoses by squeezing them and make sure that they are not very soft and squishy.
+Also, check the hoses by squeezing them and ensuring they are not very soft and squishy.

 2. Get Air Conditioners inspected –